 If you have questions or need help, create a support request.

-The vCore reservation discount is applied automatically to the number of Azure Database for PostgreSQL servers that match the Azure Database for PostgreSQL reserved capacity reservation scope and attributes.
-You can update the scope of the Azure database for PostgreSQL reserved capacity reservation through Azure portal, PowerShell, CLI or through the API.
+The vCore reservation discount is applied automatically to the number of Azure Database for MariaDB servers that match the Azure Database for MariaDB reserved capacity reservation scope and attributes.
+You can update the scope of the Azure database for MariaDB reserved capacity reservation through Azure portal, PowerShell, CLI or through the API.
 To learn how to manage the Azure Database for MariaDB reserved capacity, see manage Azure Database for MariaDB reserved capacity.

 To learn more about Azure Reservations, see the following articles: